jonhue/cancancan-system/README.md

 [![Gem Version](https://badge.fury.io/rb/cancancan-system.svg)](https://badge.fury.io/rb/cancancan-system) <img src="https://travis-ci.org/jonhue/cancancan-system.svg?branch=master" />

 Conventions & helpers simplifying the use of CanCanCan in complex Rails applications.
+CanCanCan System simplifies authorizing collaborations, memberships and more across a complex structure of models.

+To describe complex abilities CanCanCan System relies on two different constructs: ActiveRecord **objects**, and **relations** of users to those objects.

+CanCanCan System uses two attributes on *objects* to describe abilities:

+* **ability:** Describes the default ability of users without a special relationship with an object.
+* **visiblity:** Specifies whether an object is visible to other users than the creator.

+CanCanCan System uses one attribute on *relationships* to describe abilities:

+* **ability:** Describes the ability of a user with the related object.

+`ability` can have any CanCanCan permission, `'admin'` (`:manage`), `'user'` (`:modify`) or `'guest'` (`read`) as value while `visiblity` is limited to `public` and `private`.

 ---